redhat-developer-demos/openshift-pipelines-workshop/README.md

 The engine for this is OpenShift Pipelines.
 OpenShift Pipelines relies on Tekton, the container-based build component of Knative, and runs in pods.
 Because each step runs in it's own pod, the benefits include scaling and the ability to run steps in parallel.

 This example will feature code written in Go.
 A simple RESTful service, Quote Of The Day, will return a random quote via an HTTP Get request.

-For example:
+Example:
 ![tkn resource ls results](images/curl-example.png)

 ## Prerequisites